leonie-villiger/coding-examples/machine_learning_project/README.txt

-see project description in .ipynb
+see project description in .py or .ipynb